 History’s Hunger Heroes: Louis Pasteur

-French chemist and microbiologist Louis Pasteur, known as the “father of microbiology,” made a number of surprising and world-changing discoveries throughout his career—namely, the principles behind disease prevention, fermentation and pasteurization.
+For National Milk Day, meet Louis Pasteur: a French chemist, known as the “father of microbiology,” who made a number of surprising and world-changing discoveries throughout his career—namely, the principles behind the pasteurization of dairy products and many other foods.

 We might think that boiling milk and water only prevents people from getting sick, but it does so much more than that.
-It prevents long-term and deadly disease, like salmonella and E. coli, and has been directly correlated to reduced child mortality.
+It prevents long-term and deadly diseases (like E. coli) and has been directly correlated to reducing child mortality.

 In fact, poor sanitation is often one of the leading causes of poor nutrition and stunting among children.
-That’s why the World Food Programme distributes pre-packaged, sanitary foods such as Plumpy’Doz and High-Energy Biscuits and even provides education on good sanitation practices.
-Together, pasteurization and sanitation improve the shelf life of nutritious food and help save lives.
+That’s why the United Nations World Food Programme (WFP) distributes pre-packaged, sterile foods, such as Plumpy’Doz and High-Energy Biscuits, and provides education on good sanitation practices.
+Working around the clock in over 80 countries, the U.N.
+World Food Programme ensures the food it delivers is safe, nutritious and of good quality.
+Together, pasteurization and sanitation improve the shelf life of our food and help save lives.

 Smarter research, better fact-finding and more innovation—especially when it comes to food and agriculture—can have a huge impact on global hunger.